sajjadGG/book-python/advanced/annotation/sequence.rst

     for row in DATA:
         species: str = row[-1]
-        species  # IDE knows exacly what type is species
+        species  # IDE knows exactly what type is species
                  # and what methods hint for autocompletion

 Tuple